This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Non-pharmacological Pain Management Therapies For Children

-There are a number of therapies in addition to medicine that can decrease your child's pain.
-Your child's caregiver will help you choose therapies that are suitable for your child.
-Each treatment has advantages and may work best for certain age groups.
+A number of therapies in addition to medicine can help decrease your child's pain.
+Your child's healthcare provider will help you choose therapies that are right for your child.
+Each therapy has advantages and may work best for certain age groups.
 You may need training when the therapy involves your help in guiding your child through exercises.

-Follow up with your child's primary healthcare provider or pain specialist as directed:
+Follow up with your child's healthcare provider or pain specialist as directed:

 Write down your questions so you remember to ask them during your visits.